‘The Rise of Skywalker’ is days away, but fans are still arguing about ‘The Last Jedi’

 Even so, Abrams said “The Last Jedi” laid the groundwork for “The Rise of Skywalker” and “a story that I think needed a pendulum swing in one direction in order to swing in the other.”

-The Last Jedi has without a doubt been the most polarizing film in the Skywalker Saga.
+The Last Jedi has without a doubt been the most polarizing film in the Skywalker saga.
 Some praised the bold path director Rian Johnson forged that ran counter to what people have come to expect from a Star Wars film.
 Others, as Abrams pointed out, just wanted a Star Wars film.

 And the stars of this most recently trilogy, Daisy Ridley and John Boyega, apparently just wanted Abrams: